 For VND 800,000 roundtrip, a 15-20 minute cable car ride takes you up to the top of the mountain.
 You can then climb up the 600+ steps to Fansipan peak or pay an additional VND 70,000 (each way) to ride the funicular.

 However, Sapa weather can be fickle.
 Clouds can make or break the view, my hotel’s owner would advise me every morning if it was a good idea to head up to Fansipan Mountain.
 It was misty everyday so I didn’t wind up going.
 Based on what I’ve read, March to April are the clearest months in Sapa.

 4. Hike to Love Waterfall

-Love Waterfall is beautiful.
+Love Waterfall is a popular attraction in Sapa.
 It’s located in San Sa Ho Commune, about 15 km west of Sapa town.
 It’s one of three waterfalls I visited in Sapa and by far the most beautiful.